 DNA submission to DNA repository/DNA bank

-The NCA strongly encourages sample submission to the DNA repository for DNA banking in support of future research studies.
+The NCA strongly encourages all Newfoundland owners to submit samples to the DNA repository for DNA banking in support of future research studies.

 We also recognize the importance of updating a dog’s record if the dog has had any significant changes in health.
 This follow up is crucial for researchers looking to study specific disease.